Alaska Sen. Lisa Murkowski to run in 2022; Trump backs rival

 Murkowski is the only Republican senator who voted to convict Trump at his impeachment trial to face reelection next year.
 The race will be closely watched nationally as an indicator of Trump’s lasting influence with GOP voters after his 2020 election defeat and will show whether Republicans remain willing to punish lawmakers who they believe have been disloyal to the former president.

-In addition to her vote to impeach, Murkowski called for Trump’s resignation after the Jan.
+In addition to her impeachment vote, Murkowski called for Trump’s resignation after the Jan.
 6 Capitol insurrection, in which hundreds of his supporters stormed the building in an attempt to stop the certification of President Joe Biden’s election victory.
 Trump has since said people charged in the attack were being “persecuted so unfairly.”

 Murkowski, 64, had been coy about her reelection plans to this point even as she had been raising money.
 So far, she has outraised her Trump-backed opponent Kelly Tshibaka, according to fundraising reports.